lukas-rost/gke-security/docs/slides.md

 ------

 ## Secure Container Images and Registries
-- Use trusted base images
-- Regularly update and patch images
-- Implement image signing and scanning
+- Best practices for selecting and maintaining secure container images.
+- Security considerations for private and public container registries.

 ------

 ## Managing Vulnerabilities
-- Conduct continuous vulnerability scanning
+- Strategies for continuous vulnerability assessment and patch management.
-- Employ automated tools for real-time detection
+- Tools and techniques for real-time threat detection and remediation.
-- Prioritize and remediate based on severity

 ------

 ## Least Privilege Access Controls
-- Implement Role-Based Access Control (RBAC)
+- Implementing and managing RBAC in Kubernetes environments.
-- Minimize container privileges
+- Techniques for minimizing container privileges and securing communications.
-- Secure inter-container communications

 ------

 ## Network Security
-- Isolate sensitive workloads
-- Enforce network policies between pods
-- Secure ingress and egress traffic
+- Best practices for isolating workloads and securing network traffic.
+- Detailed guidance on implementing and enforcing Kubernetes network policies.

 ------

 ## Monitoring and Logging
-- Implement centralized logging for containers
+- Strategies for effective monitoring and logging in Kubernetes.
-- Monitor container activity and network traffic
+- Tools and practices for centralized logging, activity monitoring, and anomaly detection.
-- Set up alerts for suspicious activities

 ---

 # GKE Security Features and Tools

 ------

 ## Built-in Security Features
+- Comprehensive overview of GKE’s built-in security mechanisms.
-- Automated patch management and updates
+- Automated security enhancements: Patch management, secure defaults, and automated scanning.
-- Role-Based Access Control (RBAC)
-- Network Policies for pod-level security

 ------

 ## Integration with Google Cloud Security Tools
+- Leveraging the Google Cloud security ecosystem for enhanced GKE security.
-- Google Cloud Security Command Center
+- Practical guidance on using Security Command Center, Binary Authorization, and other tools.
-- Binary Authorization for container integrity
-- Stackdriver for logging and monitoring

 ------

 ## Third-Party Security Tools Compatibility
-- Aqua Security, Sysdig for runtime security
+- Best practices for integrating third-party security tools in GKE.
-- Tenable, Qualys for vulnerability scanning
+- Recommendations for runtime security, vulnerability scanning, and compliance monitoring.
-- Integration options via APIs and service accounts

 ------

 ## Security Best Practices in GKE
-- Regularly update GKE clusters and node pools
+- Advanced strategies for maintaining secure GKE clusters and node pools.
-- Use private clusters and dedicated nodes
+- Guidelines for implementing strong IAM, using private clusters, and securing node communications.
-- Implement strong identity and access management (IAM)

 ------

 ## Monitoring and Compliance
-- Enable audit logging for all GKE activities
-- Utilize Google's operations suite for real-time monitoring
+- Best practices for audit logging and real-time security monitoring in GKE.
-- Adhere to compliance and regulatory requirements
+- Strategies for ensuring compliance with regulatory standards and internal policies.

 ---